-The pair will combine Red Hat’s open source software with NVIDIA’s GPU hardware, CUDA-X acceleration libraries, and NGC container registry.
-The registry offers a diverse catalog of AI/ML and data analytics containers that run on the foundation of Red Hat Enterprise Linux and Red Hat OpenShift Container Platform that supports NVIDIA GPUs in the cloud and on-site.
+This collaboration will enable the two companies to combine hardware and software to address the challenges and lay a solid foundation to drive data-driven innovation.
+The registry offers a diverse catalog of AI/ML and data analytics containers that run on the Red Hat Enterprise Linux foundation.
+The Red Hat OpenShift Container Platform supports NVIDIA GPUs in the cloud and on-site.

 In October 2018, Red Hat announced the certification of Red Hat Enterprise Linux on NVIDA DGX-1 systems.
-The move was intended to give enterprises tools to move GPU-accelerated workloads from experimental environments into production.
+This plan gave enterprises tools to move GPU-accelerated workloads from experimental environments into production.

-Gigaspaces announced a key new Red Hat certification it says will help simplify and accelerate analytics and machine learning on cloud, on- premise and hybrid environments.
+The company announced a key new Red Hat certification that will help simplify and accelerate analytics and ML on cloud, on- premise and hybrid environments.

 “Obtaining real-time insights and acting on them within a critical time frame, at scale across an environment is a challenge for many enterprises,” said Yoav Einav, VP Product of Gigaspaces.
-The certification, Einav explained, can help address that problem by facilitating agile development, deployment and lifecycle management of InsightEdge applications across all environments.
+The certification facilitates agile development, deployment and lifecycle management of InsightEdge applications across all environments.

-InsightEdge customers can now download the Operator from the Red Hat Container Catalog.
-The capabilities will enable enterprises to apply domain-specific expertise to application development that is designed to automate processes and decision making, the company said.
+InsightEdge customers can download the Operator from the Red Hat Container Catalog.
+The capabilities enable enterprises to apply domain-specific expertise to application development designed to automate processes and decision making.

-The latest announcements follow by a week news of the availability of the newest Red Hat Process Automation.
+The latest announcements follow news about the newest Red Hat Process Automation.
 The latest release features new tools designed to address the the functional and knowledge gaps between IT professionals and business analysts.

-- Test scenarios that enable users to define, test and validate decision models before moving them into production.
-Test scenarios work with both traditional models, created with rule and decision table editors, and with DMN models created with a DMN editor.
+- Test scenarios that enable users to define, test and validate decision models before moving them into production

-- Rule models that can be compiled into an executable form that are designed to improve start-up and execution times, and as a result, applications can better conform to the needs of cloud and Function-as-a-Service environments.
+- Rule models compilable into an executable form and designed to improve start-up and execution times